How TV Ads Can Define a Business for Life

 The Old Spice commercials are also noteworthy because they helped usher in the company’s rebranding.
 For years, it was seen as a fairly uninteresting, stuffy brand that catered to older male generations.
 However, in 2010, the company released an ad titled, “The Man Your Man Could Smell Like.”

 The 30-second ad, featuring actor and athlete Isaiah Mustafa, was funny and weird in the way that younger consumers found instantly appealing.
-It also rapidly transformed public perception of Old Spice from an aging, irrelevant company to a fun, quirky brand that didnt’t take itself too seriously.
+It also rapidly transformed the public perception of Old Spice from an aging, irrelevant company to a fun, quirky brand that didn’t take itself too seriously.

 According to experts, the first three seconds of an advertisement are crucial.
 Because media permeates your audience’s entire environment, the audience has less attention to give your advertising.

 This means that the first three seconds of any video you make must matter.
 Skip drawn-out introductions and instead focus on gaining that disruption.
 Once the audience takes notice, you can move on to your message.